albert-yu/mnist/README.md

 ## Motivation

-This was a way for me to learn the basics of feed-forward neural networks.
+This project was a way for me to (1) learn the fundamentals of neural networks and (2) learn [Zig](https://github.com/ziglang/zig).

-I started off using [this guide from Michael Nielsen](http://neuralnetworksanddeeplearning.com/index.html) and its Python example as a reference implementation.
+I started with [Michael Nielsen's excellent introduction to neural networks](http://neuralnetworksanddeeplearning.com/index.html) and the Python implementation within as a reference.
 But translating the Python code directly to Zig was a clumsy effort.
 By chance, I stumbled upon [this blog post implementing mnist in Zig](https://monadmonkey.com/dnns-from-scratch-in-zig).
-Taking inspiration from there, I refactored my original implementation to hard-code the layers rather than loop.
+Taking inspiration from there, I refactored my original implementation to hard-code the layers and feedforward/backprop them explicitly instead of using a loop.

 ## Room for improvement